 About this Policy

-St John Cymru-Wales is committed to protecting your privacy and take this responsibility very seriously.
+St John Ambulance Cymru is committed to protecting your privacy and take this responsibility very seriously.
 We therefore, take care to safeguard it.
 This notice outlines what data we collect, how we may use it, how we protect your data and your rights, and how you can exercise those rights.

 We regularly check this notice to ensure we provide you with the most up-to-date information regarding our data processing activities.
 We strongly advise you to read this page from time to time to ensure you are happy with any changes that might be made.

 If you have any questions about this policy, please contact us using the details in the ‘Contact us, section below.

 We collect personal data for many reasons, including to provide you with services, communicate with you and send you the information you have requested, and administer campaigns and donations.
 Depending on how you interact with us, we may process data for the following reasons:

 - to provide you with advice, support or legal services that you have requested or been referred to